-The unit includes fuse protection.
+The unit includes fuse protection to meet UL[®] component failure testing.
 Fuses are not user-serviceable and are intended to last the life of the product.

 Inrush Protection

 The inverter limits inrush current to less than 150A peak surge.
 The duration is less than 5ms.